 Our qualitative analysis underscores users' desire to not only voice their objections to the flagged post but also to ensure that their flag request has been successfully submitted, that they can monitor the flag processing status (Sec. ~\ref{sec:User Expectations Regarding Review Procedures and Statistics}), and that their flags receive timely decision-making by flag reviewers (Sec. ~\ref{sec:User Demands for Outcome Notification with Timely Review}).
 This emphasizes users' need for platforms to take their input in the moderation process seriously and to meet their expectations that platforms address their concerns without undue delays.

 We echo participants' suggestion that platforms implement a streamlined tracking system to monitor the review progress of submitted flags.
-Previous HCI research efforts to design moderation procedures to appeal for the reversal of unwarranted post-removals~\cite{vaccaro2021contestability,vaccaro2020end} could serve as a blueprint for taking a user-centered approach to building such systems.
+Previous HCI research efforts to design for contestability in moderation procedures~\cite{vaccaro2021contestability,vaccaro2020end} could serve as a blueprint for taking a user-centered approach to building such systems.
 Some participants expressed a desire to provide feedback on their flagging experiences (Sec. ~\ref{sec:Desiring Flagging Mechanisms to Support Greater Expressivity}).
 This suggests that offering a chance to be heard on the entire flagging process (i.e., beyond their objections to individual flagged posts) may influence users' fairness perceptions.
 Therefore, platforms could deploy a feedback system to collect recommendations for improvements and regularly evaluate the feedback received to update their current practices.